pretzelhammer/chat-server/readme.md

 Doing this also allows you to disregard all the gotchas we covered in 1-3, since channels cannot deadlock.
 I'm not well-read enough on this subject to comment on whether using channels for everything can degrade or improve the performance of a concurrent program vs using locks.
 I imagine the answer, like the answer to most computer science questions, is _"it depends."_

+> [!TIP]
-This approach is also sometimes called the "actor pattern" and if you search for "actor" on cargo you'll find a lot of actor framework crates that supposedly help with structuring your program to follow this pattern.
+> This approach is also sometimes called the "actor pattern" and if you search for "actor" on cargo you'll find a lot of actor framework crates that supposedly help with structuring your program to follow this pattern.

 Anyway, that was long detour.
 Let's get back to our chat server.